-The surface of the FluidFM® nanosyringe needs to be hydrophobic to avoid cell adhesion.
-Therefore, a thin layer of a silicone based solution (Sigmacote®) is added to the probe, following the coating protocol.
-The probe can be coated and stored up to one week before its use.
+The surface of the FluidFM nanosyringe needs to be coated to avoid cell adhesion.
+Therefore, a thin layer of a silicone based solution (Sigmacote) is added to the probe, following the coating protocol.
+The probe can then be stored up to one week before its use.

 Dilute 2µg of guide RNA in 80µl of TE buffer.

 Add donor DNA (final concentration between 5 and 20 ng/µl).

 Incubate at room temperature 15 min to allow the assembly of RNP complexes.

 Dispense 1µl of the RNP complex solution into the probe reservoir according to the probe preparation protocol.
 In order to avoid the drying of the solution into the probe, it is strongly recommended to load the probe on the FluidFM CRISPR system as fast as possible after this step.

 In order to facilitate the injection procedure, it is recommended to seed the cells at least 6 hours before the experiment.

 Using medium without phenol red helps to obtain a better visualization of the injection of fluorescent compounds.
 Therefore, follow the following steps: